 When the pork is fall-apart tender, remove it from the slow cooker, shred it, and put it back into the pot to keep warm.
 The tender shredded meat is ready to add to whatever dish you’re preparing, whether it’s a bowl with rice and beans, or on sandwich, panini, or tortilla.

 This recipe is not spicy at all.
-If you’d like it to be spicier, you could add cayenne powder or red pepper flakes, or add hot sauce when it has finished cooking.
+If you’d like it to be spicier, add cayenne powder or red pepper flakes, or add hot sauce when it has finished cooking.

 Despite their names, pork butt and pork shoulder both come from the shoulder region of the pig.
 Although they are slightly different, for this recipe, either type will work.